Last Updated: January 25, 2021

 Livedrive has three personal plans and two business plans.
 All of these come with a 14 day free trial period.
 The absence of a free plan is a significant drawback.

-- Livedrive Backup ($8/month or $84/year): Cloud storage on the go, unlimited online file storage, can be used on one PC or Mac.
+- Livedrive Backup ($8.99/month): Cloud storage on the go, unlimited online file storage, can be used on one PC or Mac.

-- Livedrive Briefcase ($16/month or $156/year): This doesn’t include backup capabilities, but lets you access, edit, and sync your files across devices and online.
+- Livedrive Briefcase ($16/month): This doesn’t include backup capabilities, but lets you access, edit, and sync your files across devices and online.
 Many Livedrive reviews claim it’s similar to Dropbox.
 Comes with 2,000GB of storage.

-- Livedrive Pro Suite ($25/month or $240/year): Unlimited backup storage, can be used on five PCs, Macs, and unlimited tablets and smartphones, 5TB Briefcase storage, and 5,000GB of Briefcase storage.
+- Livedrive Pro Suite ($25/month): Unlimited backup storage, can be used on five PCs, Macs, and unlimited tablets and smartphones, 5TB Briefcase storage, and 5,000GB of Briefcase storage.

 - Livedrive Business Express ($50/month): Three users, 2,000GB of cloud storage, ability to access and edit files on the go, create backups and collaborate with your team.